stefannpv/tips-calulator-app/README.md

-# tips-calulator-app
+# Tips Calulator App
-A tip calculator app - in the making
+in the making